rafaelmuttoni/muttoni-starter-default/README.md

   Muttoni's default starter
 </h1>

 Kick off your project with this default boilerplate.
-This starter ships with the main Gatsby configuration files (with some clean up) and style-components for styling.
+This starter ships with the main Gatsby configuration files (with some clean up) and styled-components 🎨 for styling.

 ## 🚀 Quick start